Compilation Overview

 CMake build

 OpenDiS is compiled using CMake.
 Core libraries and modules that need to be compiled are included in the OpenDiS compilation tree.
-At the moment, a build includes compilation of the ExaDiS core library, and some modules of the PyDiS library.
+At the moment, a build includes compilation of the ExaDiS core library (including the pyexadis library), and some modules of the PyDiS library.

 A typical installation follows the steps below: